-19. Get it on (giggity): regular sex brings many health benefits, from relieving stress and releasing dopamine to helping you sleep better.
+Regular sex brings many health benefits, from relieving stress and releasing dopamine to helping you sleep better.
 While plenty of sportsmen claim that abstaining before a big event helps their performance, there’s no scientific evidence to suggest that sex before an event reduces endurance or speed.
 But it will almost certainly help you sleep better.

 Yes we're as guilty as anyone of scrolling through Facebook in the dark, but the truth is that the blue light emitted by your favourite iDevice seriously interferes with your body's production of the sleep-inducing hormone melatonin.
-Try one of 2015's top cycling books instead, but don't blame us if you start dreaming of round-the-world adventures, hill climbs or Alpine descents.
+Try reading a cycling book instead, but don't blame us if you start dreaming of round-the-world adventures, hill climbs or Alpine descents.

-There's a reason pros have their own soigneurs: their healing hands help aching legs recover more quickly, and identify any areas of tightness that could develop into injury.
+There's a reason pros have their own soigneurs; their healing hands help aching legs recover more quickly and identify any areas of tightness that could develop into injury.
 You can also do it yourself with a foam roller.

-22. Do some active recovery: after a race or tough training ride, a gentle spin-down can help flush the muscles, improves circulation, and may actually help the body repair itself more quickly than complete rest.
+After a race or tough training ride, a gentle spin-down can help flush the muscles, improves circulation, and may actually help the body repair itself more quickly than complete rest.
 We should add that the science is debated, but many riders find it gives them a psychological edge.
 You may too.

 We're all familiar with the sensation of being a bit sleepy after a big, satisfying meal, but the truth is that your body has to work super-hard to digest it all.
-This can mean you don't sleep as deeply, and you won't wake up feeling refreshed.
+This can mean you don't sleep as deeply and you won't wake up feeling refreshed.
 Likewise, alcohol also interferes with your sleep.

 Far from being the preserve of the lazy, a short siesta can have remarkable revitalising powers.
-It can even be just a 10min period of quiet, you don't need to be fully asleep to benefit either.
-The ideal length is 15-20mins if possible.
+It can even be just a 10 minute period of quiet, you don't need to be fully asleep to benefit either.
+The ideal length is 15-20 minutes if possible.

 Courses like the Headspace series are well-thought-out for busy individuals, demand just 20 minutes of your day, and multiple studies suggest benefits include less stress, fewer negative thoughts, improved social relationships and an improved immune system.